 - 2002-2013, there were 6668 opioid-related deaths in Washington State

-- In 2013, 15,042 Washington residents were prescribed buprenorphine for the treatment of opioid addiction
+- In 2013, 15,042 Washington residents have prescribed buprenorphine for the treatment of opioid addiction

 Seattle – Population 684,451